hbonnavaud/sciborg/Readme.md

 #### TODOs (in this order)

+ - Add a basic RL minimal example on cartpole (similar to the one in goal-conditioned RL).
+ - Create a wiki, because this readme is becoming messy ...
+It should be precise enough to be used as a documentation.
+ - clean-up environments code (should not change their behaviour)
+ - Create new agents:
+   - DIAYN: an agent that wrap an value-based RL agent and make it learn skills
+   - A model-based agent (probably MuZero if I succeed ...)
+   - ICM (intrinsic curiosity module)
  - Propose a new usage with a `rlf` bash command. \
    The current easier usage, is to fork or download this repository, which force you to clone/download every agent, environment, or experiment in this repository.